corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Draining mode

-In order to shut down a node cleanly, it is important that no flows are in-flight, meaning no checkpoints are persisted.
-Node operators can enable draining mode, which ensures:
+Nodes can be decommissioned from the network, but in order to shut down a node cleanly, it is important that no node processes (or ['flows'](../../../../../en/platform/corda/4.8/open-source/key-concepts-flows.html)) are active, meaning no [checkpoints](../../../../../en/platform/corda/4.8/open-source/contributing-flow-internals.html#checkpoints) are persisted.
+Checkpoints freeze a flow and capture its current status, and they are automatically saved to the database when a flow suspends or resumes.
+A flow can be replayed from the last checkpoint if the node restarts, with this automatic checkpointing ensuring durability against crashes and restarts.
+It is important that all of this in-progress data is cleared in anticipation of shutting down a node.
+The draining mode ensures that before shutting down:

 * Commands requiring any new, RPC-initiated flows are rejected.
 * Initial P2P session messages are not processed, meaning peers are not able to initiate new flows involving the node.
-* All other activities proceed as usual, ensuring that the number of in-flight flows only goes down, not up.
+* All other activities proceed as usual, ensuring that the number of in-progress flows only goes down, not up.

 Once the number of activities reaches zero, it is safe to shut the node down.
 The draining mode property is durable, meaning that restarting the node does not reset it to its default value and that an RPC command is required.

-The node can be safely shut down via a drain using the shell.
+The node can be safely shut down via a drain using the [shell](../../../../../en/platform/corda/4.8/open-source/shell.md), Corda's embedded command line.